 Why World Malaria Day is Important

 While progress is being made on reducing the number of new malaria cases, the disease continues to kill hundreds of thousands of people every year.
-Sub-Saharan Africa is the region most affected by malaria.
+Sub-Saharan Africa is the region most affected.

 In order to reach that target, the World Health Organization uses World Malaria Day to highlight the need for regular investment and continued political commitment for malaria prevention.